spartanz/schemaz/microsite/src/main/tut/interpreters/recursive-datatypes.md

 ## Non-termination of the derived functor

-It is impossible to guaranty non-termination of a derived functor in general, but here are a few tips.
+It is impossible to guarantee non-termination of a derived functor in general, but here are a few tips.

 * Contravariant functors resembling to a function `A => X` (like, for example, `play.api.libs.json.Writes`) are safe as long as the input data is acyclic.
 * Covariant functors resembling to a function `X => A` (like `play.api.libs.json.Reads`) are generaly safe, as long as you can prove that "each step consumes a bit of the `X`".